RoboTeamTwente/roboteam/roboteam_ai/src/RL/README.md

 # Nova AI

-RL implementation to swap out the play system
+RL implementation to swap out the play system.
+Current goal is to make the role division dynamic.

 ## Features